-- that the academy delivers online safety content within the curriculum and embed it within the wider academy community. - she takes day-to-day responsibility for online safety issues and has a leading role in establishing and reviewing the academy's Online Safety policy and other policies which include content relevant to teaching pupils how to use the internet safely. - she keeps up-to-date with new challenges and risks. - that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - she provides training and advice for staff. - she liaises with academy technical staff. - she receives reports of online safety incidents and creates a log of incidents to inform future online safety developments.

-- she consults with stakeholders, including parents/carers and pupils about online safety provision so that the academy can capture information about experiences of emerging issues she is hearing about or facing online. - she proactively engages staff, pupils, parents/carers and governors in academy activities that promote the agreed principle of online safety. - she maps and reviews the online safety/digital literacy provision to give relevance, breadth and progression. - She meets regularly with the Online Safety Governor to discuss current issues, review incident logs and filtering. - she reports regularly to Senior Leadership Team and governors.
+- that the academy delivers online safety content within the curriculum and embed it within the wider academy community. - that online safety education is flexible, relevant and engages learners' interests, and encourage them to develop resilience to online risks. - that she takes into account local content and any specific vulnerabilities for learners e.g. children with SEND or mental health needs, children in care or children who have experienced abuse. - she ensures remote learning is carried out safely and in line with the remote learning AUP. - she takes day-to-day responsibility for online safety issues and has a leading role in establishing and reviewing the academy's Online Safety policy and other policies which include content relevant to teaching pupils how to use the internet safely. - she keeps up-to-date with new challenges and risks. - that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - she provides regular training and advice for staff. - she ensures online safety is covered explicitly within the induction process for new staff. - she liaises with academy technical staff. - she receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - she consults with stakeholders, including parents/carers and pupils about online safety provision so that the academy can capture information about experiences of emerging issues she is hearing about or facing online. - she proactively engages staff, pupils, parents/carers and governors in academy activities that promote the agreed principle of online safety. - she maps and reviews the online safety/digital literacy provision to give relevance, breadth and progression. - she meets regularly with the Online Safety Governor to discuss current issues, review incident logs and filtering. - she reports regularly to Senior Leadership Team and governors.